-Sponsors are required to submit a PAR at the earliest opportunity when a standards project is contemplated or work is started.
+Standards Committees are required to submit a PAR at the earliest opportunity when a standards project is contemplated or work is started.
 The Secretary of the IEEE-SA Standards Board shall submit PARs to NesCom for approval in accordance with its procedures.
 Unless specifically authorized by the IEEE-SA Standards Board, no proposed standard or revision shall be considered by RevCom without prior approval of the project by the IEEE-SA Standards Board.
 The lifetime of a PAR shall be four years.

 5.2.4 Final review and approval to publish

 All IEEE standards shall be approved by the IEEE-SA Standards Board prior to publication.
 The IEEE-SA Standards Board has assigned to RevCom the review of standards submittals and the responsibility for recommending final approval to the IEEE-SA Standards Board.
-Approval by the IEEE-SA Standards Board indicates that the requirements of the IEEE-SA Standards Board Operations Manual and these bylaws have been satisfied and, specifically, that the final results of the ballot and statements submitted by other coordinating bodies who participated in the development of the standard indicate that consensus has been achieved and unresolved negative ballots have been considered together with reasons why the comments could not be resolved.
+Approval by the IEEE-SA Standards Board indicates that the requirements of the IEEE-SA Standards Board Operations Manual and these bylaws have been satisfied and, specifically, that the final results of the Standards Association ballot and statements submitted by other coordinating bodies who participated in the development of the standard indicate that consensus has been achieved and unresolved negative ballots have been considered together with reasons why the comments could not be resolved.

 5.2.5 Notification of action on standards